H. H. Hunnewell: Estate and arboretum

 H. H. Hunnewell estate, topiary section on the shore of Lake Waban, Wellesley, Massachusetts (1909).

 Starting in 1870, Hunnewell built country homes adjoining his own for seven of his nine children.
 These estates and adjacent farmland, with one exception still owned by his descendants, form the Hunnewell Estates Historic District, which was added to the National Register of Historic Places in 1988.

 Both the town of Wellesley (founded 1881) and Wellesley College (chartered 1870) are named for Hunnewell's estate, "Wellesley", which he named for the family of his wife.
-The H. H. Hunnewell estate includes a prominent 1851 house designed by Arthur Gilman with attached conservatory and gate lodges of 1865-1866 designed by Gridley J.F.
-Bryant, a pinetum of 325 specimen conifers, a complex of specialty greenhouses, and the first topiary garden - the 'Italian Garden' - in America, all of which are still standing.
+The H. H. Hunnewell estate includes a prominent 1851 house designed by Arthur Gilman with attached conservatory and gate lodges of 1865-1866 designed by Gridley J. F. Bryant, a pinetum of 325 specimen conifers, a complex of specialty greenhouses, and the first topiary garden — the "Italian Garden" — in America, all of which are still standing.

 The estate is part of the Hunnewell Estates Historic District, which includes the estates of many of his descendants.
-During the first part of the 20th century there were 20 contiguous estates for him and his family in Wellesley.
-Among other miscellaneous activities, Hunnewell owned the home in which Horatio Alger's father lived until his death, now called the Horatio Alger House in Natick, Massachusetts.
+During the first part of the 20th century, there were 20 contiguous estates for him and his family in Wellesley.
+Among other miscellaneous properties, Hunnewell owned the home in which Horatio Alger's father lived until his death, now called the Horatio Alger House, in Natick, Massachusetts.
 Oliver Bacon had built this house about 1824, and sold it in 1869 to Hunnewell.
 In 1909, Hunnewell deeded the property to the First Unitarian Church of South Natick as a parsonage.